Shengqiao Lin

 Welcome to my homepage!

 My name is Shengqiao Lin 林声巧.
-I am now a Ph.D. candidate in the Department of Government at the University of Texas at Austin, advised by Professor Xiaobo Lü.
+I am currently a Ph.D. candidate in the Department of Government at the University of Texas at Austin, advised by Professor Xiaobo Lü.
 I am on the academic job market for 2023-24.

 You can reach me via email: shengqiaolin@utexas.edu.